- LoginAccess your ApplicationOr learn more about our programmes and applyAccess MyINSEAD

 Aerospace & Defence, Automobiles, Banking and Insurance, Chemicals, Electronic & Electrical Equipment, Household Goods & Textiles, Information Technology, Telecommunication Services

-Ben M. Bensaou is a Professor of Technology Management and Professor of Asian Business and Comparative Management at INSEAD, Fontainebleau, France.
+Ben M. Bensaou is a Professor of Technology Management and Asian Business and Comparative Management at INSEAD, Fontainebleau, France.
 He served as Dean of Executive Education in 2018–2020.
 He was a Visiting Associate Professor at Harvard Business School in 1998-1999, a Senior Fellow at the Wharton School of Management in 2007-2008, and a Visiting Scholar the Haas School of Business at the University of California Berkeley in 2013-2015.

 He received his PhD in Management from MIT Sloan School of Management, Cambridge, US, and his MA in Management Science from Hitotsubashi University, Tokyo, Japan; his Diplôme d’Ingénieur (MSc) in Civil Engineering and DEA in Mechanical Engineering from respectively the Ecole Nationale des TPE, Lyon and the Institut National Polytechnique de Grenoble, two Grandes Ecoles in France.